 Abusive narcissists may look stronger and powerful on the surface but inside they are usually weaker than the victim.
-An abusive narcissist is usually someone whom life has treated badly but instead of directing the life disappointments, anger and all the bad emotions associated with life problems towards seeking solutions they decide to direct this negative energy to the person closer to them.
+An abusive narcissist is usually someone that life has treated badly, but instead of directing the life disappointments, anger and all the bad emotions associated with life problems towards seeking solutions they decide to direct this negative energy to the person closer to them.

-An abusive narcissist who has lost control over his own life usually tries to control someone else in order to feel in control once again.
+For example, a narcissist who has lost control over his own life usually tries to control someone else in order to feel in control once again.
 An abusive narcissist who has low self-esteem may decide to destroy his partner’s self-esteem so that she will never leave him.
-By convincing his partner that she is worthless and unlovable he makes sure that she will never leave him for someone else.
+By convincing his partner that she is worthless and unlovable, he makes sure that she will never leave him for someone else.

-Should you Deal with an Emotionally Abusive Narcissist
+Should you deal with an emotionally ebusive earcissist

-Unfortunately, like most people you may find it difficult to leave the abusive partner maybe because you are co-parenting, you have no financial resources to leave yet or something else you can’t control.
-In this case it’s important to know how to deal with the abusive narcissist but leaving him should be the priority even if it may take years to prepare yourself.
+Unfortunately, like most people you may find it difficult to leave the abusive partner, maybe because you are co-parenting, you have no financial resources to leave yet, or something else you can’t control.
+In this case it’s important to know how to deal with the abusive narcissist but leaving him should be the priority even if it may take years of preparation.

 1. Identify and break emotional dependency

 Abusive narcissists usually depend on the victim to satisfy their own emotional needs in an unhealthy way.
 For example, as I said in the second paragraph of this article, a narcissist who has lost control over his own life usually tries to control the victim in order to feel in control once again.
-The one who is feeling weak may try to dominate the victim in order to feel powerful.
+If the narcissist feels weak may try to dominate the victim in order to feel powerful.
 I can give many examples but the concept is the same.
-In my book “growing beyond the narcissist” I explained how narcissist and other mentally ill people like psychopaths depend on their victim to elevate their self-worth.
+In my book “manipulating the manipulator” I explained how narcissists and other mentally ill people like psychopaths depend on their victim to elevate their self-worth.

 After identifying the psychological needs the abusive narcissist is trying to satisfy through you, you should starve them by withholding the emotional reaction they need from you.
-In my article about dealing with a non-abusive narcissist I said that you should satisfy their emotional narcissistic needs in order to keep them interested in you but when dealing with an abusive one you should do the exact opposite.
-For example if the narcissists said or did something horrible, he would most probably expect you to react in certain way depending on how you usually react on such incidents.
+In my article about dealing with a non-abusive narcissist I said that you should satisfy a narcissist’s emotional needs in order to keep them interested in you.
+However, when dealing with an abusive one you should do the exact opposite.
+For example, if the narcissists said or did something horrible, he would most probably expect you to react in a certain way depending on how you usually react to such incidents.

-You should assert your rights, boundaries, how you want to be treated… with a calm but confident tone without necessarily being aggressive.
+The best thing you should do is to assert your rights, boundaries, how you want to be treated… with a calm but confident tone without necessarily being aggressive.
 This sends the signal that you are confident, self-assured and in control.
 Here the goal is to convince the abuser that you are no longer an easy target.
 This should be your default behaviour till they get used to it.
-(See also: how to stop a narcissist from ruining your self-esteem)
+(See: 8 signs of an abusive relationship).